Memorials and services for the September 11 attacks: Memorial flags

 The National 9/11 Flag was made from a tattered remains of a 30 ft American flag found by recovery workers in the early morning of September 12, 2001.
 It was hanging precariously from some scaffolding at a construction site next to Ground Zero.
 Because of safety reasons the flag could not be taken down until late October 2001.
 Charlie Vitchers, a construction superintendent for the Ground Zero cleanup effort, had a crew recover the flag.
 It was placed in storage for seven years.

 The flag has made a number of appearances across the country, including a Boston Red Sox Game, a New York Giants Home Opener, and the USS New York Commissioning Ceremony.
-It also appeared on the CBS Evening News and on ABC World News Tonight "Persons of the Week."
+It also appeared on the CBS Evening News and on ABC World News Tonight "Persons of the Week".

 The flag began a national tour on Flag day, which was on June 14, 2009.
-It will visit all 50 states where service heroes, veterans, and other honorees will each add stitching and material from other retired American flags in order to restore the original 13 stripes of the flag.
-The flag will have a permanent home at the National September 11 Memorial and Museum.
+It visited all 50 states where service heroes, veterans, and other honorees each added stitching and material from other retired American flags in order to restore the original 13 stripes of the flag.
+The flag now resides at the National September 11 Memorial and Museum.

 The 9-11 Remembrance Flag was created to be a permanent reminder of the thousands of people lost in the September 11 attacks.
 The purpose of keeping the memories of September 11 alive is not to be forever mourning, but for "learning from the circumstances and making every effort to prevent similar tragedies in our future."
 The flag is also meant to be a reminder of how the people of this country came together to help each other after the attacks.
 The red background of the flag represents the blood shed by Americans for their country.
 The stars represent the lost airplanes and their passengers.
 The blue rectangles stand for the twin towers and the white pentagon represents the Pentagon building.
 The blue circle symbolizes the unity of this country after the attacks.